2013 Annual Science Report

 Rensselaer Polytechnic Institute Reporting | SEP 2012 – AUG 2013

 Project 6: The Environment of the Early Earth

-This project involves the development of capabilities that will allow scientists to obtain information about the conditions on early Earth (3.0 to 4.5 billion years ago) by performing chemical analyzes of crystals (minerals) that have survived since that time.
-When they grow, minerals incorporate trace concentrations of ions and gaseous molecules from the local environment.
+This project involves the development of capabilities that will allow scientists to obtain information about the conditions on early Earth (3.0 to 4.5 billion years ago) by conducting chemical analyzes of crystals (minerals) that have survived since that time.
+Minerals incorporate trace concentrations of ions and gaseous molecules from the local environment.
 We are conducting experiments to calibrate the uptake of these “impurities” that we expect to serve as indicators of temperature, moisture, oxidation state and atmosphere composition.
-To date, our focus has been mainly on zircon (ZrSiO4), but we have recently turned our attention to quartz as well.
+Our focus has been mainly on zircon, quartz, and apatite.

 Biosignature mimics – mass dependent carbon isotope fractionation.

 The abundances and isotopic compositions of C, S, N, H are commonly used to identify biological activity in ancient sedimentary rocks.
 Key to this strategy is the assumption that certain isotopic fractionations (e.g., 13C depletion in carbonaceous material) are uniquely biological in origin.
 As part of our investigation of abiotic phenomena that might impersonate biosignatures, we undertook an experimental study of carbon diffusion in the grain boundaries of rocks and in Fe metal, in order determine the effect of isotopic mass on diffusion.
 Our ion probe work on these experiments demonstrated that C isotopes are fractionated as they diffuse through an Fe polycrystalline rod.
 In particular, 12C diffuses faster through the rod than 13C, resulting in 13C depletion near the distal end of a diffusion profile.
 Our manuscript on this topic was recently accepted for publication and is now in press (Mueller et al).